Do You Tip in Amsterdam?

 I usually round up my bill with these tips in mind.
 For instance, a bill of €88.80 could be rounded up to €95.

-This applies to Amsterdam restaurants and elsewhere in the country.
+This applies to Amsterdam restaurants and elsewhere in The Netherlands.

-Make it easy for yourself, and use my convenient tipping calculator below.
+Make it easy for yourself, and use my convenient tipping calculator.
+You it for free by leaving your email address below:

 Unlike in the US, you don’t tip for every drink.
 If you receive table service, tip at the end of the evening (similar to restaurant tipping).